Bakhomious/Thesus-Finds-the-Exit/README.md

-# Thesus Find the Exit
+# Thesus Finds the Exit

 Consider the labyrinth below: